French Revolutionary Legion: French Revolutionary Legion

 President George Washington was angered by Genêt's lack of diplomatic tact, and demanded his recall in December 1793.
 In February 1794, a new ambassador from France, Jean Antoine Joseph Fauchet, arrived in Philadelphia with an arrest warrant for Genêt.
 On March 4, Fauchet issued an order cancelling the expedition into Louisiana.
 Clark and Shelby continued their preparations, however, so President Washington issued a Proclamation of Neutrality on March 24 which forbid Americans from invading Spain.
 On March 31, Secretary of War Henry Knox ordered General Anthony Wayne to build a fortification on the site of Fort Massac to stop the expedition.
 Wayne sent a company of infantry and some artillery to Fort Massac in May after receiving word that Spain had sent five gunboats up the Mississippi to the Ohio River.
 The French government revoked the commissions granted to the Americans for the war against Spain.
 By July, the French Revolutionary Legion had dispersed.
 Clark's planned campaign collapsed, and he was unable to convince the French to reimburse him for his expenses.

-Brigadier General James Wilkinson, 2nd in command of the Legion of the United States, claimed credit for undermining Clark and for preventing supplies from being shipped down the Ohio River.
+Brigadier General James Wilkinson, second-in-command of the Legion of the United States, and an agent for the Spanish crown, claimed credit for undermining Clark and for preventing supplies from being shipped down the Ohio River.
 He submitted receipts of $8,640 to Spanish Governor Carondelet for his efforts.

 France issued a new commission to Clark in 1796.
 The plan to invade Louisiana was revisited in 1798, but failed to yield any results.
 The French First Republic, under Napoleon Bonaparte, gained possession of the territory in the 1800 Third Treaty of San Ildefonso.
 It was purchased by the United States in 1803.